probe-rs/webpage/content/docs/tools/vscode.md

   "properties": {
       "server": {
           "type": "string",
-          "description": "Optionally onnect to an existing `probe-rs-debugger` session on IP and Port, e.g. '127.0.0.1:50000'", "default": "127.0.0.1:50000"
+          "description": "Optionally connect to an existing `probe-rs-debugger` session on IP and Port, e.g. '127.0.0.1:50000'", "default": "127.0.0.1:50000"
       },
       "consoleLogLevel": {